WLC Faculty Member Spends Fulbright Year in Germany

 What was the Fulbright application process like?
 What made you want to do it?

 The Fulbright application is a pretty intense process that requires a lot of planning, starting about 1.5 years before you actually go.
-With the encouragement of my WLC colleagues, I was fortunate to receive a Fulbright Pathfinder Grant from NCSU in the summer of 2023, which helped me establish contacts at the University of Münster.
+With the encouragement of my WLC colleagues and the Office of Faculty Excellence, I was fortunate to receive a Fulbright Pathfinder Grant from NCSU in the summer of 2023, which helped me establish contacts at the University of Münster.
 I needed to have a clear idea of my project to discuss with my German contacts, and luckily, I met with people at the Germanistisches Institute who were interested.
 Then came the proposal: over 10 pages of project description, a series of shorter essays, and a bibliography of sources.
 Depending on the type of grant, you also need institutional support from your host university.
+The

 Obviously, receiving this award is a huge honor, but I didn’t just apply for the Fulbright grant just to receive the award, but also because, after 15 years of intensive teaching, I’ve never really had time to dive into my own research.
 To do the work I proposed, I knew I needed to be in Germany.